HealthyHappyLife.com

 And this pudding always always tastes amazing with fresh red berries like raspberries and strawberries.

-Brand to use???
-I actually experimented with a few different brands of tofu for this and interestingly, there is a big difference in texture outcomes!
+Which brand of silken tofu to use for this vegan chocolate pudding?
+I experimented with a few different brands of tofu for this and interestingly, there is a big difference in texture outcomes!

 - Nasoya - I love this brand, but it does end up to be watery in texture.
 I would add another spoonful of coconut oil to help firm things up in the fridge.